ManishKalaPHD/lossfunctions/README.md

 ---

+### Deep Learning Architecture

+The forecasting model follows the architecture described in the paper and is intentionally kept fixed across all experiments to isolate the effect of loss-function design.

+Input Layer: Matches the dimensionality of standardized meteorological and snowpack predictors.
+Hidden Layers: Multiple fully connected (dense) layers with ReLU activations to capture nonlinear relationships.
+Batch Normalization: Layers included to stabilize training and improve convergence under varying loss dynamics.
+Dropout Regularization: Applied to mitigate overfitting, which is particularly important given the rarity of avalanche events.
+Output Layer: A final sigmoid-activated layer that produces probabilistic avalanche forecasts.

+Training is performed using the Adam optimizer with gradient clipping for numerical stability.
+Early stopping based on validation loss is employed to prevent overfitting.
+All architectural and optimization settings are held constant across loss-function experiments, ensuring that performance differences can be attributed solely to the loss formulation.

 ## Dataset Availability

 The datasets used in the paper and in this codebase are **not included in this repository**.